 CMA flagged that the takeover may possibly hurt rivals by limiting their access to key technologies, cause price increases for semiconductors, and ultimately stifle innovation in a number of important and growing markets.

 The chip technology sector is ‘vital’ to everyday products, said CMA chief Andrea Coscelli.

-Trade or invest in shares with our market-leading offering, by following these three steps:
+Trade shares with our market-leading offering, by following these two steps:

 Live prices on most popular markets